AliceLinux AliceLinux's (un)official documentation and devblog

 apkg-foreign

-Script to list installed package outside package repo.
+Script to list installed packages outside the package repo.

 Usage: